 On leave during the 2020-21 academic year.

-During the academic year 2020-21, he serves as a Joy Foundation Fellow at the Radcliffe Institute for Advanced Study, Harvard University.
+During the academic year 2020-21, he serves as the Joy Foundation Fellow at the Radcliffe Institute for Advanced Study, Harvard University, where he is working on a project on science communication in socialist and post-socialist societies.
 Dr. Golubev has previously taught at Petrozavodsk University in Russia and was a visiting lecturer at the University of Eastern Finland, the University of British Columbia, and the University of Freiburg in Germany.
 His research has been supported by the Social Sciences and Humanities Research Council of Canada, Killam Trusts, Gerda Henkel Stiftung, German Historical Institute in Moscow, and the Russian Foundation for Humanities.

-Russian and Soviet history, Northern Europe, transnational networks and encounters, history of knowledge, socialist modernity, public history, digital humanities.
+Russian and Soviet history, materiality, history of knowledge, STS, public history, digital humanities.

 “Civil Wars, Visions of Statehood, and Quasi-State Actors in the Northwest of the Former Russian Empire,” Ab Imperio, no. 2 (2019): 186–196.
 With Alexander Osipov.